 Please note: This formula is based on an ‘average body’ (whatever that means!) and therefore can be more inaccurate than the other two methods.

 Last but not least, your stride length may not always be exactly the same, based on how you are running, where you are running, the speed you are trying to achieve, even from step to step.
-When sprinting for example, some people lengthen their stride, whereas others increase the number of steps taken.
+Some people increase the length of their stride when sprinting for example, whereas others increase the number of steps taken.
 You should run however you feel comfortable, and not try to adjust your running to fit our app.
-Because of this any distance given by Zombies, Run! when using Step Counter tracking may not be completely accurate, or even the same as another app or device.
+Because of this any distance given by our app when using Step Counting tracking may not be completely accurate, or even the same as another app or device.
 So long as the difference does not exceed +/-10% this will be within a normal range, and isn’t anything to worry about.

 For more information about stride length and running styles see the links below: